willingham/uu/README.md

   make
   dpl <your input file>
   ```
+## Vim Syntax File
+The uu.vim file will enable syntax highlighting for the uu language if you install it on your system.

 ## Test functions
 The following make commands allow for testing of various aspects of the language.
 ```sh